noodlefrenzy/coreos-azure/README.md

 CMD ./var/www/start.sh
 ```

 This takes our node.js container that we built in the previous section, creates an application directory in /var/www, adds the local script start.sh to that directory, and makes it executable.
-Finally, it tells docker that it should run this script at startup.
+Finally, it tells docker that it should run this at startup.

-This start.sh script looks like this:
+start.sh looks like this:

 ```
 cd /var/www